spacemeshos/product/public_webservices.md

 ## Flow: Starting Services for a new Spacemesh network
 1. A new Spacemesh network is started with a new net id. e.g. 167.
-2. Spacemesh requests public API, dash and explore to be setup for the new network.
-It provides the friendly url for the new services. e.g. `https://167.api.sm.io` for API, `https://167.dash.sm.io` for Dash, adn `https://167.explore.sm.io` for explorer.
-Spacemesh specifies the exact full-node release that should be used on this network and the node network config file for the node (part of node github release).
+1. Spacemesh requests public API, dash and explore to be setup for the new network.
+It provides the friendly url for the new services. e.g. `https://167.api.sm.io` for API, `https://167.dash.sm.io` for Dash, and `https://167.explore.sm.io` for explorer.
+Spacemesh specifies the exact full-node release that should be used on this network (as docker image or Github branch/tag/commit hash) and the node network config file for the node (part of node github release).
-3. A new dash-backend, explore-backend with supporting nodes, and api-node needs should be deployed and configured and start being monitored.
+1. A new dash-backend, explore-backend with supporting nodes, and api-node needs should be deployed and configured and start being monitored.
-4. The discovery service should be updated to provide the meta-data for the new network.
+1. The discovery service should be updated to provide the meta-data for the new network.

 ## Flow: Stopping Services for a new Spacemesh network
 1. Spacemesh decides to terminate a network.
 It requests that services should be decommissioned for that network.
-2. The hardware resources providing the services for this network should be decommissioned and the discovery service should be updated to not include the discovery meta-data for this network.
+1. The hardware resources providing the services for this network should be decommissioned and the discovery service should be updated to not include the discovery meta-data for this network.

 ## Flow: Deploying updated full nodes
 1. Spacemesh requests to use a new full-node release for a specific network which has live services.
-2. Services needs to be updated to use the new node release in up to 48 hours.
+1. Services needs to be updated to use the new node release within 48 hours.

 ## Flow: Deploying a new Explorer or Dash front-ends
-1. Spacemesh requests to deploy new dash and explore front-end github release for all live networks.
+1. Spacemesh requests to deploy new dash and explorer front-end github release for all live networks.
-2. The dash and explore services needs to be updated with the new release in up to 48 hours.
+1. The dash and explore services needs to be updated with the new release within 48 hours.